NathanLazo/NathanLazo/README.md

 Full Stack developer
 --------------------

-With more than 3 years of experience in the area of virtual environments and digital businesses.
-My strenghts are Javascript based technologies such as Node.js and React.js.
-I work with blockchain technology so I have learned Solidity to create smart contracts.
+With more than 4 years of experience in the area of virtual environments and digital businesses.
+My strenghts are Javascript/Typescript based technologies and I work with blockchain so I have learned Solidity and Rust to create smart contracts.

-* 🌍  I'm based in Austin, TX
 * 🤝  I'm open to collaborate on new and unusual projects
-* 🚀  I'm good at solving problems with javascript
-* 🧠 I’m currently learning **AI**
-* 🤝 I’m looking for help with web3 projects [blockchain business school](https://blockchainbusinessschool.io)
 * 👨‍💻 All of my projects are available at [https://nathan-lazo.website](https://nathan-lazo.website)
 * 💬 Ask me about **Javascript, Typescript and related frameworks**
 * 📫 How to reach me **nathanlazo@outlook.com**